Igalia/ref-cpp/milestones/m5/externref-in-llvm.md

 ### Idea 2: Restrictions and builtins

 Let's back up here a bit.
-WebAssembly has instructions to operate on the linear heap, and (with reference types) on tables.
-LLVM treats C pointers as denoting locations on the linear heap; there is very little impedance mismatch here betwen C, LLVM, and WebAssembly.
+WebAssembly has instructions to operate on the linear heap, like `i32.load` and `i8.store`.
+You could imagine a compilation strategy whereby LLVM expected user programs to include builtin calls every time they accessed linear memory; a load would be a call to `__builtin_wasm_i32_load(i32 offset)`, stores via `__builtin_wasm_i8_store(i32 offset, i8 val)`, and so on.
+But that would be silly.
+Instead, LLVM treats C pointers as denoting locations on the linear heap, and the compiler arranges to emit `i32.load`, `i8.store`, and so on for pointer access.
+There is very little impedance mismatch here betwen C, LLVM, and WebAssembly.

-But with tables, why would we want to use pointers to denote externrefs?
+With reference types, WebAssembly now also has instructions to operate on tables, which are a kind of heap, but for externrefs.
+The "indirect" strategy above tries to treat table access as pointers, in analogy to how access to the linear heap is compiled.
+But does it make sense to take this approach?
 We can't dereference the pointers, and arithmetic makes no sense.
 The externref values we're pointing to don't have a linear representation, and it seems like clang's need to `alloca` local variable storage is a tail-wagging-the-dog situation: it is what is causing us problems.

 What if, instead, we treat externrefs as a new class of value.
 There is no code out there that uses them right now, so this is an option open to us.
 You can't take their address, you can't dereference them, in fact you can't do anything on them other than use them as function parameters, return values, and locals.
-They have nothing to do with tables.
+They have nothing to do with tables, so forcing them to be a pointer to a table seems a needless complication.

 With this approach, if we wanted to store an externref value to a table, we'd call a builtin to do so.
 If we need the null value, we call a builtin.

-If we need to store an externref to the heap -- well, you just can't do that.
+If we need to store an externref to the (linear) heap -- well, you just can't do that.
 It's a restriction.
 We require the user program to build its own side table if needed.
 We'd need explicit support in the compiler for working with tables, so that the user could implement their side table, but that's fine.

 There is an open question about how we would represent raw externref values in LLVM, but we also have that issue with the indirect strategy,